This Bentley is $2 million, roof not included - KESQ

 “Every car has its absolute own personality,” he said.

-Despite the hefty price, a car like this can make a reasonable investment due to its extreme rarity, said Donald Osborne, collector, car appraiser, and head of Rhode Island’s Audrain Auto Museum.
-The fact that it has no roof at all could limit its long-term appeal, though, he said.
+Even with its hefty price, a car like this could hold its value reasonably well due to its extreme rarity, said Donald Osborne, chief executive of Audrain LLC and a collector, car appraiser.
+The fact that it has no roof at all could limit its appeal for some, though, he said.

 There are other cars on which one could spend this sort of money and get absurd levels of speed and power that the vast majority of owners will never come close to being able to enjoy.
 The Bacalar just offers its beauty and its uniqueness.
 It is also quite nice to drive on a pleasant day by the sea.
 It may be a bit impractical, but it’s nice when a very expensive car offers such accessible pleasures.